PeishuoYu/NumberReader/README.txt

 # and algorithm.
 After I developed a program that can solve the simple problem in textbook, I
 # wanted to apply this algorithm to a more complicated setting, so I selected hand-written
 # number recognation as my topic.
 To speed up sample generation, I learned how to use PIL
-# package, and finally made this program.
+# package to read and manipulate images.
+Finally, I made this program.
 #
 # Instruction:
 # open "Paint" application in windows and draw a number, save it as "test.png" under the number folder